pfheatwole/thesis/source/paraglider_components.rst

    and payload), defines their inputs, and provides parametric models for the inertial properties and resultant forces of each component.

-..
-FIXME: where do I define *control point*?
-The way I've worded tells the reader to expect explicit control points, not just vague descriptions of the component aerodynamics

 ****************
 Component models